-Material Cost plus Labor Cost = Total Installation Charges
+Material Costs plus Labor Costs = Total Installation Charges

 The axiom for all home improvement projects.
 Yet, for the solar shingle market, this helps to remember, especially with what is on the immediate horizon.

 The technical acronym: BIPV stands for Building Integrated Photovoltaics.
 Simply put, embedding solar technology into building materials.
 For our purposes, we stick to roofing materials, or what is known as the solar shingle and/or solar tile.
 Especially, since these are the type of BIPV products being designed for the residential market.

 If needing a quick refresher on solar technology (the PV part of the equation), see our piece on solar panels.
 There we note that solar tech is moving in a direction to product “enough electricity to power not just a few appliances, but an entire home, including transportation.”
 Here, we’ll show you how.

 First key difference is size.
 Panels are, or can be, huge.
 This translates into more solar modules (and cells) being installed on the roof than a shingle can currently offer.